gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 requirements, wrongly communicated expectations and missed alignments are frequent project killers.

 Since software engineering is a team sport.
-For that reasion verbal and written communication skills are critical.
+For that reason verbal and written communication skills are critical.
 Communication is daily business and happens in all kinds of occasions: